 - the keyboard appearing with the appropriate layout when invoked,

 - inputs accepting not only typed but also pasted content.
 It is worth checking out the autocomplete and autocorrect options while you’re on it,

 - use of one and/or more fingers.
 The application should interpret appropriate gestures or commands and react accordingly.
 The typical commands include tap, double-tap, press and hold, multi-touch, swipe, pinch, etc.

 - the phone camera.
-The camera used by the application should be able, if required, not only to take photos/videos but also recognize barcodes or QR codes.
-In case of devices with multiple front and rear cameras, the appropriate one should be launched by the application by default.
+The camera used by the application should be able, if required, not only to take photos/videos but also to recognize barcodes or QR codes.
+In the case of devices with multiple front and rear cameras, the appropriate one should be launched by the application by default.

 Some functions of the mobile application require access to specific functionalities of the device.
 If you want to add a cute selfie with your cat on Instagram, you need to let the app use the camera or photo gallery.
 Other typical accesses necessary for some applications are contacts or a microphone.

 However, the lack of consent shouldn’t block your customers from using other functionalities of the application as a whole.
 The aforementioned Instagram should still allow users to view the photo feed or watch stories without crashing in any way.